temporalio/pack-dependency-actions/README.md

 ### PR Management Actions

 #### check-version
-Checks and compares dependency versions between main branch and PRs, posting comments when versions differ.
+Checks and compares dependency versions between main branch and PRs.
+Creates non-blocking review comments when versions differ, with smart deduplication and support for new files.

+**Key Features:**
+- Non-blocking COMMENT reviews (not REQUEST_CHANGES)
+- Comment deduplication - updates existing comments instead of creating duplicates
+- Smart detection of version mismatches with detailed reasoning
+- Support for new version files that don't exist on main
+- Configurable branch patterns allowed to modify versions
+- Checks if PR actually modified the file vs just being outdated

 **Usage:**
 ```yaml